Moonshot AI: Funding and investments

-Moonshot was valued at $300 million when it received its initial funding of $60 million and had 40 employees.
+Moonshot was valued at US$300 million when it received its initial funding of US$60 million and had 40 employees.

-In February 2024, Alibaba Group led a $1 billion funding round for Moonshot, which gave it a valuation of $2.5 billion.
+In February 2024, Alibaba Group led a US$1 billion funding round for Moonshot, which gave it a valuation of US$2.5 billion.
+Alibaba acquired 36% stake and invested US $0.8 billion in Moonshot AI.

-In August 2024, Tencent and Gaorong Capital joined as investors in a $300 million funding round that valued Moonshot at $3.3 billion.
+In August 2024, Tencent and Gaorong Capital joined as investors in a US$300 million funding round that valued Moonshot at US$3.3 billion.

-In October 2025, Moonshot was reportedly nearing the completion of a new funding round of approximately $600 million, led by IDG Capital with participation from existing investors including Tencent, valuing the company at $3.8 billion pre-money.
+In October 2025, Moonshot was reportedly nearing the completion of a new funding round of approximately US$600 million, led by IDG Capital with participation from existing investors including Tencent, valuing the company at US$3.8 billion pre-money.